Blugil/dotfiles/README.md

 #### The 'shell' folder
 This contains my `aliasrc` and `functionrc` files that hold my...aliases and functions (crazy, I know).
 Install them like I described in the beginning, nothing fancy.
-Most aliases I have should work minus:
+Most aliases I have should work.
-1. Neofetch (unless you have it installed)
-2. cdff
-3. cfg
-4. cfv
-> It's not guaranteed these wont work, just that they involve things I didn't talk about in this "tutorial".

 ---